-The colouring attempted to be given to the lamentable scene in which Mr. Semple perished, will be removed by the facts of the case, as detailed in the Narrative; and it is hardly necessary to refute the misrepresentation on this subject, into which Lord Selkirk's friend in the Quarterly Review has been led by his zeal in the cause, and of which Lord Selkirk himself is not guilty.
-It is stated, that when his Lordship received intelligence of this event at Montreal, he engaged, and took with him, the Meuron soldiers, to ensure the apprehension of the persons engaged in it.
+The colouring attempted to be given to the lamentable scene in which Mr. Semple perished, will be removed by the facts of the case, as detailed in the Narrative; and it is hardly necessary to refute the misrepresentation on this subject, into which Lord Selkirk's friend in the Quarterly Review has been led by his zeal in the cause, and of which Lord Selkirk himself is not guilty. stated, that when his Lordship received intelligence of this event at Montreal, he engaged, and took with him, the Meuron soldiers, to ensure the apprehension of the persons engaged in it.
 This happens to be utterly destitute of truth: Lord Selkirk, without any knowledge of this transaction, or the least reason to presume (unless indeed from the instructions he had given, which might produce such mischief), that any affray or quarrel could have taken place, engaged these mercenaries at Montreal, for the purposes to which their services were afterwards applied.

 This fatal catastrophe has, however, been artfully improved by Lord Selkirk.
-He seems to have expected, that the public compassion for the tragical death of an amiable and meritorious in dividual, would shield his Lordship's prior usury ations and subsequent outrages, from all investigation.
-He hoped that those, to whom in a bod he ascribed the premeditated murder of the Gertleman, would be so overpowered by the clamor against their own imputed guilt, that they shoul raise there voice in vain to seek justice and inden nification for his Lordship's unparalleled invasion of their rights and property.
+He seems to have expected, that the public compassion for the tragical death of an amiable and meritorious individual, would shield his Lordship's prior usurpations and subsequent outrages, from all investigation.
+He hoped that those, to whom in a body he ascribed the premeditated murder of that Gentleman, would be so overpowered by the clamour against their own imputed guilt, that they should raise ther voice in vain to seek justice and indem nification for his Lordship's unparalleled invasions of their rights and property.

-The delusion of these artifices and misreprese tations, however, will speedily pass away; Lord Selkirk, after preferring charges, for which there does not exist a shadow of proof, will, in h turn, be called upon to answer for having a vanced such an unfounded accusation. mean time, while Lord Selkirk exhibits the m lancholy incident of Mr. Semple's death wi theatrical decorations, to excite the popular fee ing of this country in his own favor, the Membe of the North-West Company sincerely regret th fate of a man, who appears to have been qualific to be a useful and honourable member of societ and who fell a sacrifice to the implicit fidelity wi which he seems to have executed the commission with which he was entrusted.
-Mr. Semple a pers to have been convinced that he was defending the sacred legal rights of his employer; and that to have permitted the Servants of the North-West Company to have used the liberty of passage on the soil claimed by Lord Selkirk, as they and their predecessors had done for near a century, would have been a violation of his duty.
-The feeling of devotion and fidelity was honourable to Mr. Semple, but in truth he was made the instrument of illegal, unwarranted, and forcible aggressions, upon the undoubted rights of his fellow-subjects, it is to be lamented, that such a man should have fallen in asserting the unfounded claims of others.
+The delusion of these artifices and misrepresentations, however, will speedily pass away; and Lord Selkirk, after preferring charges, for which there does not exist a shadow of proof, will, in his turn, be called upon to answer for having advanced such an unfounded accusation. mean time, while Lord Selkirk exhibits the melancholy incident of Mr. Semple's death with theatrical decorations, to excite the popular feeling of this country in his own favour, the Members of the North-West Company sincerely regret the fate of a man, who appears to have been qualified to be a useful and honourable member of society, and who fell a sacrifice to the implicit fidelity with which he seems to have executed the commission with which he was entrusted.
+Mr. Semple appears to have been convinced that he was defending the sacred legal rights of his employer; and that to have permitted the Servants of the North-West Company to have used the liberty of passage on the soil claimed by Lord Selkirk, as they and their predecessors had done for near a century, would have been a violation of his duty.
+The feeling of devotion and fidelity was honourable to Mr. Semple, but if in truth he was made the instrument of illegal, unwarranted, and forcible aggressions, upon the undoubted rights of his fellow-subjects, it is to be lamented, that such a man should have fallen in asserting the unfounded claims of others.